Skip to content

 Choose Inpay if instant cross-border payouts across 90+ countries is the priority.
 Zero chargeback liability, no contract lock-in.
 Less optimized for deposits but the strongest payout-specialist in our database for global iGaming operators.

 Choose Paysafe if your European players prefer wallets over bank transfers.
 50M+ Skrill and Neteller users provide an alternative deposit method Zimpler does not cover.
-Many Nordic operators run both — Zimpler for bank-A2A, Paysafe for wallet players.
+Many Nordic operators run both: Zimpler for bank-A2A, Paysafe for wallet players.

 Choose Nuvei if you need open banking as one method within a global multi-method stack.
 700+ methods, 50+ markets, AI routing.
-More expensive at 1.5-3.5% with rolling reserves, but eliminates the need to integrate Zimpler plus a card processor plus a wallet provider separately.
+More expensive at 1.5-3.5% with rolling reserves, but it eliminates the need to integrate Zimpler plus a card processor plus a wallet provider separately.

 Often Paired With